 Before the ACA's enactment, most health plans offered lackluster coverage or excluded categories of benefits we now consider essential, such as mental health and substance use disorder (MH/SUD) treatment, maternity and newborn care, and rehabilitative and habilitative services and devices.
-As a result, the ACA required all non-grandfathered individual and small group market plans, as well as Medicaid expansion population, to cover a minimum level of health benefits considered essential.
+As a result, the ACA required all non-grandfathered individual and small group market plans, as well as Medicaid's Alternative Benefit Plans (ABP) provided to the Medicaid expansion population, to cover a minimum level of health benefits considered essential.
 While the ACA did not extend the EHB coverage mandate to large group and self-insured plans, it provided cost-sharing protections, barring annual or lifetime caps for EHBs.